PoliDaniel01/Domotic_House_ESP32/README.md

 </details>

-## Domotic House with ESP32 master-slave
+## Domotic House with ESP32 master - slave

 This